-Figure 9.- Distribution of cost for the integrated production of biodiesel while recycling the methanol.
-Autoreforming At the beginning of the paper it was mentioned that if the glycerol price decreases down to \$0.102/lb, the production costs presented in Martín & Grossmann [3] for the production of biodiesel using methanol increase by \$0.15/ gal to reach values of \$0.6/gal (in case of using oil from algae).
-In Figure 10 we present the effect of the cost of glycerol on the production of biodiesel using an heterogeneous catalysis.
-We see that the integrated process is more expensive even for small glycerol costs even with the already low prices for glycerol \$0.06/lb [62] In terms of the investment cost, the production of biodiesel and methanol from glycerol is slightly higher than that of the production of biodiesel from algae alone (110 MM\$, [3]) reaching 118MM\$ and 121 MM\$ for the autoreforming and steam reforming options, respectively, with the same production level of biodiesel of 68.5 Mgal/yr.
-In spite of the higher investment and production costs, the use of glycerol presents the advantage of reducing the dependency of biodiesel on fossil fuels, since the process relies on a lesser extent to fossil fuel based methanol.
+Figure 9.
+Distribution of cost for the integrated production of biodiesel while recycling the methanol.
+Autoreforming.
+[Color figure can be viewed in the online issue, which is available at wileyonlinelibrary.com.]

+gal-1 to reach values of \$0.6 gal-1 (in case of using oil from algae).
+In Figure 10, we present the effect of the cost of glycerol on the production of biodiesel using an heterogeneous catalysis.
+We see that the integrated process is more expensive even for small glycerol costs even with the already low prices for glycerol \$0.06 lb-1 [62].
+In terms of the investment cost, the production of biodiesel and methanol from glycerol is slightly higher than that of the production of biodiesel from algae alone (110 MM\$, [3]), reaching 118 MM\$ and 121 MM\$ for the autoreforming and steam reforming options, respectively, with the same production level of biodiesel of 68.5 Mgal/yr.
+In spite of the higher investment and production costs, the use of glycerol has the advantage of reducing the dependency of biodiesel on fossil fuels, since the process relies on a lesser extent to fossil fuel based methanol.